stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     1. full_name
     1. print(full_name)
     1. len(full_name)
-    1. Enter commands to calculate and display the area of ​​a triangle with dimensions a=5 and h=4.
+    1. Enter commands to calculate and print the area of ​​a triangle with dimensions a=5 and h=4.
-    1. Enter commands to calculate and display the arithmetic mean of the numbers: 7, 12 and 31.
-Display the result with an accuracy of 2 decimal places.
+    1. Enter commands to calculate and print the arithmetic mean of the numbers: 7, 12 and 31.
+Print the result with an accuracy of 2 decimal places.

 1. Script mode is used to write and execute program code from a file, instead of typing commands interactively.
 To write and run your program in script mode: